16/05/2023 Model Proposal - Section 1, Membership

 Individuals may decide to donate more, but this is the minimum amount required.

-Upon paying the required minimum amount, such person will be deemed to be a Supporting Member for the twelve month period following such payment.
+Upon paying the required minimum amount, such person will be deemed to be a Voting Member for the twelve month period following such payment.

-Contributing members are also supporting the Mautic project by making contributions to official Mautic resources which support the project’s growth.
-They must be existing basic members to apply to become a Contributing Member.
+You can become a voting member by supporting the Mautic project through making contributions to official Mautic resources which support the project’s growth.

-You qualify as a Contributing Member if you dedicate at least five hours per month working to support Mautic or the Mautic community - for example by organizing Mautic events, working on Mautic projects, participating in one of the Mautic working groups, etc.
+You qualify as a member through practical contributions if you dedicate at least five hours per month working to support Mautic or the Mautic community - for example by organizing Mautic events, working on Mautic projects, participating in one of the Mautic working groups, etc.

-You also qualify as a Contributing Member if you dedicate at least five hours per month working on projects which advance the mission of Mautic by creating or maintaining open source software or resources which are available to the public at no charge.
+You also qualify through practical contributions if you dedicate at least five hours per month working on projects which advance the mission of Mautic by creating or maintaining open source software or resources which are available to the public at no charge.

-The name, affiliation, Working Group and Project associations of Mautic Managing/Contributing Members will be published to the Mautic membership once a suitable mechanism for doing so has been determined.
+The name, affiliation, Working Group and Project associations of voting Members will be published to the Mautic membership once a suitable mechanism for doing so has been determined.

 The Mautic Community Council reserves the right to reject a new application or revoke an existing membership should it be determined that the self-certification was made in bad faith.